Revisiting Privacy, Utility, and Efficiency Trade-offs when Fine-Tuning Large Language Models: Introduction

+\textbf{Our contributions and findings.} The primary contribution of this work is to explore if efficient fine-tuning methods inherently mitigate privacy risks during training.
+To the best of our knowledge, no prior works have investigated these privacy risks associated with efficient training methods.
+We summarize our main contributions and findings as follows:

 \emph{1.
 Quantifying privacy and utility, when training LLMs:} We conceptually argue and empirically demonstrate that LLM's ability to recollect (predict) sensitive and non-sensitive data in training (test) datasets are so starkly different that we need to account for them when quantifying privacy and utility.
-Privacy is best captured by a model's ability to recollect sensitive tokens in training data, while utility is best captured by the model's ability to predict non-sensitive tokens in test data.
+Privacy is best captured by a model's ability to \textit{recollect sensitive tokens in training data}, while utility is best captured by the model's ability to \textit{predict non-sensitive tokens in test data}.

 \emph{2.
-Exaggerated estimates of privacy threat from LLM memorisation:} We show that compared to our measure, existing measures significantly over-estimate privacy risks from LLM training.
-LLMs recollect non-sensitive tokens at a significantly higher level than sensitive tokens.
-So by not distinguishing between them, existing studies are over-estimating privacy threats.

-\emph{3.
-Comparing privacy-utility-efficiency tradeoffs for three different fine-tuning methods:} Our measures allow us to conduct a systematic and extensive empirical study of three different fine-tuning methods: full fine-tuning, DP, and LoRA, using models from three different LLM families, Pythia~\cite{biderman2023pythia}, Gemma~\cite{team2024gemma} and Llama~\cite{touvron2023llama} over both real-world and synthetically-generated datasets.
-For each method and model, we evaluate privacy, utility (in terms of train and test loss respectively) and its impact on benchmark performance, and efficiency.
-Our comparative study yields several interesting insights: we find that -- full fine-tuning results in poor utility-privacy tradeoffs; DP offers the best utility-privacy tradeoffs, but is computationally very expensive; LoRA is almost on par with DP in terms of utility and privacy, but is much more computationally efficient.
+Comparing privacy-utility-efficiency tradeoffs for three different fine-tuning methods:} Our measures allow us to conduct a systematic and extensive empirical study of three different fine-tuning methods: full fine-tuning (FFT), DP-SGD, and LoRA, using models from four different LLM families, Pythia~\cite{biderman2023pythia}, Gemma~\cite{team2024gemma}, Llama~\cite{touvron2023llama} and Qwen \cite{yang2024qwen2} over two datasets.
+Our comparative study yields several interesting insights: we find that -- FFT results in poor utility-privacy tradeoffs; DP offers reasonable utility-privacy tradeoffs, but is computationally very expensive; LoRA is almost on par with DP in terms of privacy with good privacy-utility tradeoffs, but is more computationally efficient.
+To re-confirm our results, we evaluate the three methods using existing privacy measures—\textit{privacy loss} \cite{10.1145/2976749.2978318} and \textit{canary exposure} \cite{carlini2019secret}.
+We also show formally that the effect of fine-tuning a model using LoRA and DP on a datapoint is analogous, leading to privacy benefits.